-- 1. Most nights of the week, what do you do for dinner?
-Do you think this is a healthy way to manage your evening meal? - 2.
-During the day do you skip meals to "save" those calories for dinner?
-Do you think this is a healthy way to eat?
-Do you think you can lose or maintain your weight if you do this? - 3.
-When do you eat dinner?
-What, and how much, do you eat?
-Is this a good way to eat? - 4.
-What are some dinner foods that you can get at a fast-food restaurant that you think are healthy?
-What kinds of fast foods are not?
-Why not? - 5.
-Why do people eat foods they know are not good for them?
-In what ways can eating a nutritious dinner as part of a healthy diet help you in the short run?
-What long-term health effects can eating healthy have? - 6.
+- 1. What snack foods do you eat on a regular basis?
+Do you think they are good for you?
+Why or why not? - 2.
+When and how often do you snack during the day?
+What do you eat when you do?
+Is this a good way to eat?
+Explain. - 3.
+What snack foods do you think are healthy?
+Why?
+What snack foods are not?
+Why not?
+Why do people eat foods they know are not good for them? - 4.
+What are some of your least favorite snack foods? - 5.
+In what ways can eating nutritious snack foods help you in the short run?
+What long-term health effects can they have? - 6.
 When you hear of people having a heart attack or a stroke, what do you think causes it?
 Is there anything they could have done to prevent it?
 If so, what?
-Is there anything you can do to avoid having this kind of health problem when you get older? - 7.
+Is there anything you can do to try to avoid having this kind of health problem when you get older? - 7.
 What do you think has caused the recent upward trends in obesity and type 2 diabetes?
 How can being overweight be problematic for our health?